-For those of us who lead busy lives, freezing food can be a lifesaver when it comes to prepping food and getting dinner on the table.
-But what about when you pull out the freezer meal you prepped in advance (or even that pint of ice cream you want for a midnight snack) and there’s a layer of dreaded freezer burn?
-We investigate what that icy crust is, when the food is still safe to eat and how to avoid the problem in the future.
+For those of us who lead busy lives, freezing food can be a lifesaver when it comes to meal prep.
+But what about when you pull out the make-ahead freezer meals prepped in advance (or even a pint of ice cream) and there’s a layer of freezer burn?
+Is this freezer burn safe to eat?

 What Is Freezer Burn?

 Freezer burn occurs when your food dries out.
 Those ice crystals you see on your frozen leftovers are created by moisture that escaped from the food.
 This happens for one of two reasons: either you didn’t store your food properly or your food has been in the freezer for a long time.
 Eventually, everything will start to turn to ice if left in there too long.

 Foods with a higher water content are more likely to get freezer burned.
 Bananas, citrus fruits and other items on our list of foods that freeze well won’t get freezer burned as quickly as something like ground meat.

 On most foods, freezer burn looks like a layer of ice.
 For example, if you open up a bag of frozen raspberries for a smoothie, you might find icy berries toward the top of the bag.
 When you dig into a tub of ice cream, ice crystals may be climbing up the sides of the container and onto the ice cream itself.

 On certain types of food, freezer burn can change how the food itself looks, instead of adding a layer of ice.

 While it’s possible for any food to develop freezer burn, the effect can differ among types of food.
 Because freezer burn pulls moisture out of food, foods with a high water content are more affected than others.

 Red meat and pork can take on a brown or gray color when freezer burn sets in.
 These discolored areas are safe to eat but are usually dry and tough when cooked.